About Park Models

 - But that can be Misleading -

 The park models all start out at about 400 square feet.
 But then a storage room gets built and maybe an Arizona Room.
 There are all kinds of creative modifications done to enhance the living space.
 The climate allows for some pretty basic enclosures to be added that functionally serve as an addition to living quarters.
 But still generally retain the legal status as a vehicle.

 Park models in Arizona cannot exceed 400 square feet if they are to benefit from vehicle status and not be subject to standard residential taxes.

 We eventually learned why that is.
-It seems that there was a municipal taxing issue of how to tax a park model (trailer) if it is essentially permanently parked on property.
+It seems that there was a municipal taxing issue of how to tax a park model if it is essentially permanently parked on property.
 At what point is it a 'trailer' (classed as a vehicle) and at what point is it a permanent residence.
-It still has wheels and can be moved.
+It still may even have wheels and can be moved.

 A method was needed to distinguish between the more permanent mobile homes in a standard trailer park and those classed as vehicles.
 It was decided to use square